Pluto: Relationship with Neptune

-Despite Pluto's orbit appearing to cross that of Neptune when viewed from directly above, the two objects' orbits do not intersect.
-When Pluto is closest to the Sun, and close to Neptune's orbit as viewed from above, it is also the farthest above Neptune's path.
-Pluto's orbit passes about 8 AU above that of Neptune, preventing a collision.
+Despite Pluto's orbit appearing to cross that of Neptune when viewed from north or south of the Solar System, the two objects' orbits do not intersect.
+When Pluto is closest to the Sun, and close to Neptune's orbit as viewed from such a position, it is also the farthest north of Neptune's path.
+Pluto's orbit passes about 8 AU north of that of Neptune, preventing a collision.